 Unlike other items on your form, you don't need to create workflow attributes for these questions.
 As described below, all you need to do is Enable Person Entry and pick what you want to ask the person for.
 Let's take a look.

-(Pre-HTML) and bottom (Post-HTML) of the Person Entry fields.
-This is a great way to visually separate these questions from other items on the form.
+great way to visually separate these questions from other items on the form.